dojo/docs/dijit/Calendar.rst

     <script type="text/javascript">
-      dojo.require("dijit.dijit"); // loads the optimized dijit layer dojo.require("dijit._Calendar");
+      dojo.require("dijit.dijit"); // loads the optimized dijit layer dojo.require("dijit.Calendar");

       dojo.addOnLoad(function(){
         //Need to declare BigCalendar here in an addOnLoad block so that it works
-        //with xdomain loading, where the dojo.require for dijit._Calendar
+        //with xdomain loading, where the dojo.require for dijit.Calendar
         //may load asynchronously.
 This also means we cannot have HTML
         //markup in the body tag for BigCalendar, but instead inject it in this
         //onload handler after BigCalendar is defined.
-        dojo.declare("BigCalendar", dijit._Calendar, {
+        dojo.declare("BigCalendar", dijit.Calendar, {

           getClassForDate: function(date){
            if(!(date.getDate() % 10)){ return "blue"; } // apply special style to all days divisible by 10